Government Affairs Update for March 29, 2019

 State releases report on first-time home buyer savings account program

 The New York State Division of Housing and Community Renewal (DHCR) released a report this month studying the opportunities and implications of enacting a statewide first-time home buyer tax-advantaged savings account program.
 The state agency was directed to conduct the study in a 2018 law that was a result of years-long NYSAR efforts to urge state lawmakers to create the program.
 While the state agency expresses its support for improving homeownership opportunities for New Yorkers in the report, it fails to provide a deep-dive into the economic benefits associated with increased home purchases.
-NYSAR continues to support full implementation of a statewide first-time home buyer savings account program.
+NYSAR continues to support the full implementation of a statewide first-time home buyer savings account program.
 Read the full DHCR report here.

 Jumaane Williams elected NYC Public Advocate

 On February 26, New York City voters elected Democratic City Councilman Jumaane Williams to the office of Public Advocate with 33 percent of the vote, defeating 16 other candidates in a special election.
 Voter turnout was about 9 percent city-wide.
-Williams fills the seat following the early departure from Letitia James who won election for state Attorney General last November.
+Williams fills the seat following the early departure from Letitia James who won the election for state Attorney General last November.
 A primary election for Public Advocate is already scheduled for this June, followed by a general election in November.
 Read more here.

 State Assembly releases revenue report ahead of budget

 The State Assembly released its economic and revenue report for 2019 with state tax receipt projections $762 million higher than the Executive forecast.
 Differences are attributable to varying economic projections.
-These economic projections will be used to negotiate a final state budget spending plan between the governor and state legislature, which is due before April 1.
+These economic projections will be used to negotiate a final state budget spending plan between the governor and the state legislature, which is due before April 1.
 Read the Assembly revenue forecast here.